ellysh/video-game-bots/BotsClassification/types-of-bots.md

 # Types of Bots

+## Community Classification

-You can often hear about in-game and out-game types of bots when trying to discover this topic in Internet.
+You can often hear about **in-game** and **out-game** types of bots when trying to discover the information regarding bots in Internet.
 These terms are widely used and well known in the gamers community.

 In-game bot is a software that embed inside the game client application's memory and provide its functionality by extending game client capabilities.
 This is illustration of in-game bot on the game application scheme: